Ceebs93/THDM_T3PS_scanner/Magellan_tasks.md

 - [ ] Edit T3PS files to give functions appropriate docstrings
 - [ ] Make it so that the process to be run in madgraph is edited by the Makefile instead of the user having to go down into the templates
 - [ ] Add section to create-jobs for MadGraph to work with h5f files if that is what the user chooses
+- [ ] Add usage of processing modules to get csv or hd5f output.